In April 2015, Teddy's was sold to the current owners who have begun restoring and redecorating while being careful to honor it's heritage.

 The curved copper and wood exterior facade still has the original stained glass window with the name Peter Doelger Extra Beer.
 The physical bar, most of the tile flooring and much of the woodwork is original from the 1887 period.

 It changed hands a few more times, finally landing with namesake Teddy, and his wife Mary Prusik, who purchased the location and renamed in Teddy's Bar in the 1950's.
-They operated it until 1987 when it was sold to new owners, who then added a kitchen, a dining room in the old carriage house, and renamed it Teddy's Bar & Grill.
+They operated it until 1987 when it was sold to new owners, who then added a kitchen and a dining room in the old carriage.

 Over the decades, Teddy's has been a hub in North Brooklyn for political, artistic and social gatherings.